Digital Bookplates at Fresno State

 They serve the practical function of marking to whom a book belongs and in a library, by whom a book was donated.
 But they can also be considered an art form in and of themselves as many of them are indeed like small works of art.

-The Henry Madden Library preserves this tradition of bookplates in the modern era with digital bookplates to honor our generous benefactors who fund library acquisitions, as well as donors of major book collections.
+The Library preserves this tradition of bookplates in the modern era with digital bookplates to honor our generous benefactors who fund library acquisitions, as well as donors of major book collections.

 Digital Bookplates for Named Funds

-Named funds and endowments are an important and integral part of how the Henry Madden Library builds our collections.
+Named funds and endowments are an important and integral part of how the Fresno State Library builds our collections.

 They allow us to purchase books and other materials in specialized subject areas and in special formats that the California state budget cannot support.
 Endowments also honor noteworthy people and families who believe in the power of knowledge and the enduring importance of libraries.
 These endowments and the philanthropic spirit behind them are what keep our collections alive and growing, in perpetuity.